skillpub/collaboration/docs/features.md

 ### Images/graphs redirection to Chat App

-You just use the habitual Python modules for showing images.
+You just use the habitual Python modules for showing images, we do magic to interface these modules with Chat App.

 Example 1 - `Image`, *skills/iss.py*